 Favicon | 1.78KB |

-As you can see the size of your files will be pretty much the same once they are converted to static pages
+As you can see the size of the files will be pretty much the same once they are converted to static pages

 These are the results of my first test: